aanastasiou/yapycon/doc/source/devnotes.rst

            com.accept()
            return(com.receivemessage(com.RESULT))

-   At this point, try not to worry too much about "Pythonisms", optimisations or rationale and focus on understanding the round-trip from Python function call to returning any results.
+   At this point, try not to worry too much about "Pythonisms" or optimisations and focus on understanding the round-trip from Python function call to returning any results.